dentarg/auth0-blog/_posts/2017-10-20-easy-way-for-users-to-link-accounts.markdown

 automatically, but we're happy to announce a new option that gives the user a choice as to whether they'd like to link the accounts or not.

-This happens as part of our Account Link extension.
+This happens as part of our (Account Link extension)[https://auth0.com/docs/extensions/account-link].
 It's extremely simple to set up and can save your users a lot of hassle.

 Let's walk through how this gets presented to your users to demonstrate how the